-Consistent with the formation of clouds and precipitation, the convective WCB trajectories experience substantial cloud diabatic heating of on average 35 K during the first 3 h, and they reach their outflow level at the 330 K isentrope in agreement with their initial θ_e value of 330 K (Fig. 5a, cf. section 3.4).
-The averaged total cross-isentropic ascent of the slantwise WCB trajectories with lower θ_e in the inflow is weaker with about 28 K in 18 h when their final outflow level is reached at around 323 K (Fig. 5b).
-The strong and localized heating in the convective updrafts leads to a local lifting of the melting level (Fig. 4a) and a localized downward deflection of the isentropes in the diabatically heated region (Fig. 6c and 5a).
+Consistent with the formation of clouds and precipitation, the convective WCB trajectories experience substantial cloud diabatic heating of 35 K on average during the first 3 h, and they reach their outflow level at the 330 K isentrope in agreement with their initial $\theta_e$ value of 330 K (Fig. 5a; see Sect.
+3.4).
+The averaged total cross-isentropic ascent of the slantwise WCB trajectories with lower $\theta_e$ in the inflow is weaker with about 28 K in 18 h when their final outflow level is reached at around 323 K (Fig. 5b).
+The strong and localized heating in the convective updrafts leads to a local lifting of the melting level (Fig. 4a) and a localized downward deflection of the isentropes in the diabatically heated region (Figs. 6c and 5a).

-Both convective and slantwise WCB trajectories ascend only approximately along constant- θ_e surfaces (Fig. 5a,b) due to the influence of ice microphysical processes during the ascent.
-The calculation of θ_e only considers the heat released during the transition from the vapour to the liquid phase, but does not account for the additional heat release associated with the ice phase [the transition from the vapour to the ice phase releases the latent heat of condensation plus freezing $(L_c + L_f)$, and the latter is not accounted for in the calculation of θ_e].
-Hence, the influence of melting from falling hydrometeors and the phase transitions from liquid to ice above the 0°C isotherm are evident along the WCB ascent.
-Following the ascent of the convective
+Both convective and slantwise WCB trajectories ascend only approximately along constant- $\theta_e$ surfaces (Fig. 5a and b) due to the influence of ice microphysical processes during the ascent.
+The calculation of $\theta_e$ only considers the heat released during the transition from the vapor to the liquid phase and does not account for the additional heat release associated with the ice phase (the transition from the vapor to the ice phase releases the latent heat of condensation plus freezing, $L{\rm c} + L{\rm f}$ , and the latter is not accounted for in the calculation of $\theta_e$ ).
+Hence, the influence of melting from falling hydrometeors and the phase transitions from liquid to ice above the 0 °C isotherm are evident along the WCB ascent.
+Following the ascent of the convective WCB trajectories from 1 to 4 km height (Fig. 5a), below and near the melting level in the vicinity of the 0°C isotherm, i.e., where a transition from the solid (SWC and GWC) to the